hxtree/galaxyops/services/weather-control/README.md

 Unlike our weather system, the game weather system is based on:

+- Climate.
-- The happiness of "one" character.
+- Geo location to the "one" character and their happiness.
+The happiness of "one" character.
 Like a customer satisfaction survey, except results cause violate winds and showers or peaceful crystal clear azure skys.
 Weather is immediately apparent.
+Although there is another underlying reason for this, this is helpful for using the weather as dramatic effect.
 - Time of day.
-- Geo location to the one character.
-- Climate.

 Weather at Focal Point